 The Presentation column defines the name of the conditional appearance item that is displayed in the list when the Detailed command of the More menu is not checked.

 You can specify the conditional appearance parameters in a new window.
-You can select background color, text color, cell border style, font in specific cells, and more.
+You can select the background color, text color, cell border style, the font in specific cells, and more.

 - Background color.
 The background color.